simonoliver/UnityFigmaBridge/README.md

 ## Auto layout

 Vertical or Horizontal layout groups will be added to mirror the auto layout settings of a given object in the Figma document.
+Please note this is disabled by default (enable in settings) as it can cause issues with complex layouts.

 ## Binding behaviours